wangyg19/CMBProbe/README.md

 * **cmbmap.mat** is the colormap (platter) for CMB maps and AC discrepancy maps.

+* Parameters:
+map_type   -  one of four CMB map methods: commander, nilc, sevem, smica. vs         -  year version of CMB map, either '2015' or '2018'. plt_q      -  flag to choose inpainted or non-inpainted CMB maps, either 'I_inpainted' or 'I_noninpainted'.
+L          -  max degree of Fourier coefficients used in computing AC discrepancy.
+Nside_acd  -  Nside for the AC discrepancy map; lag_acmap - max lag for AC discrepancy.

 ## Demo
 When the dependent packages are installed successfully, users can obtain the following Mollweide projection view of the AC discrepancy maps with resolution Nside = 256 using the following routines for the Commander 2015 (left) and SEVEM 2018 (right) CMB temparature maps from [Planck Legacy Archive](https://pla.esac.esa.int/#maps).